NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

 To kill a tmux session and stop any process running in it, press ``Ctrl+B``, release, press ``X`` followed by ``Y``.

 All of this might seem to add unnecessary hassle but tmux is extremely valuable when working on a server.
 Instead of having to redo a long list of computational step when the connection to a server inevitably crashes, just reconnect to the ongoing tmux session and you are back exactly where you were when the crash happened!
-Tmux actually can do even more useful things, so if you want to know more, have a look at this quick and easy guide to tmux.
+Tmux actually can do even more useful things, so if you want to know more, have a look at this `quick and easy guide to tmux <https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/>`_.

 Setup: Nextflow
 ----------------